Preface

 have to be Markdown either or have a file extension.
 We just happen to like the

-Markdown syntax and the way that GitHub handles files with an md
+Markdown syntax and the way that GitHub handles files with an md extension.

 We didn’t include it here, but we often include a graphical view of the

-directory structure in the initial README.md
+directory structure in the initial README.md created using the tree command.

 This makes it easy for the user of the template to see where everything is